ShiiFu/decode/README.md

 # Todo

+- Group codes by categorie
-- add unit test
+- Add unit test
+- Support decoding of codes which use keys
+- Project presentation
+- SEO
-- verify message with type
+- Verify message with type
-- specific base converter
+- Specific base converter
-- group codes by categorie
-- add more and more codes ...
+- Add more and more codes ...